-"Submit to the National Assembly a proposal for a Fiscal Responsibility Law.
+"Submit to the Parliament a proposal for a Fiscal Responsibility Law.

-The main purpose of the bill should be to: (a) maintain fiscal stability and ensure debt sustainability; (b) ensure fiscal transparency; (c) establish future-oriented and performance-based financial management; and (d) ensure accountability and liability of the Government to Parliament.
-The bill should be anchored in a medium-term sustainable debt strategy, and frame the creation of a Sovereign Wealth Fund (Fundo de Riqueza Soberana, FRS) and fiscal rules to ensure the efficient management of natural resources.
-To ensure effective implementation of the Sovereign Wealth Fund, the Regulations of the Law should be adopted six months after its approval. "(P. 43).
+The main purpose of the law proposal should be: (a) to maintain fiscal stability and ensure debt sustainability; (b) to ensure fiscal transparency; (c) to establish future-oriented and performance-based financial management; and (d) to ensure accountability of the government to Parliament.
+The law proposal should be anchored in a medium-term sustainable debt strategy, and frame the creation of a Sovereign Wealth Fund (FRS) and fiscal rules to ensure the efficient management of natural resources.
+To ensure effective implementation of the Sovereign Wealth Fund, the Regulations of the law shall be adopted six months after its approval. "(P. 43).

-I would also add to this recommendation the establishment of an Independent Fiscal Council through a specific Law and Regulation, as will be summarized below.
-This is another institution about which I have been speaking for some time but about which there is still some reticence in some quarters.
-I believe that an Independent Fiscal Council would be an extremely useful aid to monitor compliance with the Fiscal Responsibility Law and other legislation and principles of responsible and transparent management of public finances.
+I would also add to this recommendation the establishment of an Independent Supervisory Board by specific Law and Regulation, as will be summarized below.
+This is another institution about which I have been speaking for some time but about which there is still some reticence for some individuals.
+I believe that an Independent Supervisory Board would be an extremely useful aid to monitor compliance with the Supervisory Responsibility Law and other legislation and principles of responsible and transparent management of public finances.

 4.2.
-The Independent Fiscal Council of Mozambique (Conselho Fiscal Independente de Moçambique, CFIM)
+Independent Supervisory Board of Mozambique

-The CFIM should have the following mandates:
+The ISBM must have at least one of the following mandates:

-- 1) Evaluate the Government's annual and multi-year macrofiscal projections, including their comparison with alternative projections prepared by the Council itself and / or other entities (e.g. those prepared by the IMF, World Bank, Economist Intelligence Unit, banks, universities, and local offices or groups of investigations and economic projections, among others); - 2) Evaluate the position and fiscal results of the Government, including the monitoring and evaluation of projections of the medium-term fiscal and budgetary frameworks with respect to the rules, targets and limits of the fiscal balance and public debt, and to make the necessary recommendations for the correction of deviations; - 3) Carry out or evaluate the costing of new initiatives of policies or measures of both expenditure and revenue, or proposals of policies or manifests of political parties, or the costs of legislative initiatives; - 4) Specific studies to improve the performance of certain operations of public entities.
+- 1) Evaluate the government's annual and multi-year macro fiscal projections, including their comparison with alternative projections prepared by the Board itself and / or other entities (i.e those prepared by IMF, World Bank, Economist Intelligence Unit, Banks, Universities, and offices or groups of local studies and economic projections, among others). - 2) Evaluate the position and fiscal results of the government, including the monitoring and evaluation of projections of the medium-term fiscal and budgetary framework with respect to the rules, targets and limits of the fiscal balance and public debt, and to make the necessary recommendations for the correction of deviations. - 3) Carry out or evaluate the costing of new initiatives of policies or measures of both expenditure and revenue, or proposals of policies or manifests of political parties, or the costs of legislative initiatives; - 4) Specific studies to improve the performance of certain operations of public entities.

-To be successful in these tasks, the CFIM would have to:
+To succeed in these tasks the ISBM would have to: